500px/legacy-api-documentation/endpoints/photo/POST_photos_upload.md

 - **iso** — ISO value
 - **camera** — Make and model of the camera.
 Note: Please make sure it contains sensible information (eg., does not contain camera's make or model twice)
 - **lens** — Lens used to make this photo
+- **crop** — A hash containing keys x, y, w, and h and representing coordinates within which the thumbnail must be cropped.
+The crop is made using the top left corner as the origin.
+The points must be given relative to image size 4, an image of at most 900px on the larger side.
+The client application may skip this if the user does not wish to change photo thumbnail.

 Geographical information of the photo: